 The din-Dietmar Nocker Sicherheitstechnik GmbH and Co.
 KG has more than 30-year experience in emergency and security lighting.
 When they moved into a new and innovative building in Aspern in Vienna, it was clear to the managing director, Christoph Nocker, that security was paramount for the company and its employees.
 Needless to say, the building is equipped with emergency signage and lighting.
 The escape signs can be controlled as required, and the staff can be quickly redirected if the escape routes are blocked.

-accu:rate has analyzed different scenarios of the evacuation with partial obstruction of the escape routes compared to escape routes with guided evacuation paths.
+accu:rate has analyzed different scenarios of the evacuation with partial obstruction of the escape routes to compare them to escape routes with guided evacuation paths.

-It was possible to determine a clear difference between both scenarios in the evacuation time, even though it is a simple office building with only 60 employees.
-The agents would have needed twice as long if they had to reorient by themselves and could not simply follow the emergency lights.
+- The agents would have needed twice as long if they had to reorient by themselves and could not simply follow the emergency lights

 Course of evacuation